Public Transport and Getting Around Tokyo

 Japan’s subway and metro system is known worldwide for its efficiency.
 Allowing rapid movement around inner urban areas of the country, most subway systems in Japan start at around 0500 hours and last trains depart at around midnight.
 Services are less frequent on weekends and during public holidays.

-Some subway lines in Japan have women-only carriages running in the rush hour period, normally between 0800 hours and 0900 hours.
+Some public transport lines in Japan have women-only carriages running in the rush hour period, normally between 0700 hours and 0900 hours.
 Look out for the pink sign on the platform and train carriage.
 Please also be aware that during rush hour/busy periods, public transport staff known as ‘pushers’ are employed to push people into carriages to help decongest busy platforms.
 It is probably sensible to avoid public transport during these busy periods, unless necessary.

 Tokyo Subway Navigation is a free app available from your mobile app store that provides information on the Tokyo Subway network and is available in English.
 Google maps makes getting around Tokyo much easier however as with all apps, use of these will eat into your phone data allowance.